NativeScript/management/nativescript-charter.md

 TSC memberships are not time-limited.
 There is no maximum size of the TSC.

 The TSC may add additional members to the TSC through meeting consensus.
-The consensus requires at least five TSC members to be present to approve a new voting member.
-A TSC member can be removed from the TSC by voluntary resignation or by consensus with at least five members to be present.
+The consensus requires at least five TSC members to be present to approve a new member.
+A TSC member can be removed from the TSC by voluntary resignation or by consensus with at least five members present.

 No more than two-thirds of the TSC members may be affiliated with the same employer.
-If a change in TSC membership or a change of employment by a TSC member creates a situation where more than two-thirds of the TSC membership shares an employer, then the situation must be immediately remedied by the removal of member affiliated with the over-represented employer(s).
+If a change in TSC membership or a change of employment by a TSC member creates a situation where more than two-thirds of the TSC membership shares an employer, then the situation must be immediately remedied by the removal of a member affiliated with the over-represented employer(s).

 The TSC shall meet regularly using tools that enable participation by the community (e.g. weekly on a Zoom meeting, or through any other appropriate means selected by the TSC).
 The meeting shall be directed by the TSC Chairperson.
 Responsibility for directing individual meetings may be delegated by the TSC Chairperson to any other TSC member.
 Minutes or an appropriate recording shall be taken and made available to the community through accessible public postings.